rieseberglab/fastq-examples/SNPCallingReadMe.md

     - Integrate with ehawke.py where each experiment is instantiated as a SnpCallingExperiment variable such that ehawke.py could owns all the meta-data of each separated experiments.
     - Test with shortened fastq samples files to finish the --test option.
+    - Add Actual Usage Examples to this documentation once the integration is finished